The Dishman Family of Virginia

 Citations

-1. [S102] James Dallas Dishman, Compiler, Dishman Family Genealogical Chart, (Lynchburg, VA: Privately printed, 1993).
+1. [S102] James Dallas Dishman, compiler, Book - Dishman Descendants Chart, (Lynchburg, VA: Privately printed, 1993).

 2. [S105] Descendants of Samuel Marcus Dishman, Genealogical notes, James Dallas Dishman, 1995, Accession No. 35790.

-3. [S135] Francis Triplett will (27 Apr 1765), Will Book 1, page 241, County Clerk's Office, King George County, Virginia.
+3. [S135] Francis Triplett will (27 Apr 1765), Will Book 1, page 241, County Clerk's Office.

-4. [S75] 1810 U.S. Federal Census (Population Schedule), Loudoun County, Virginia, line 8, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc.,2002), image 3 of 68, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
+4. [S75] 1810 U.S. Federal Census (Population Schedule), Loudoun County, Virginia, line 8, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc., 2002), image 3 of 68, subscription database, (Digital scan of original records in the National Archives, Washington, DC).

 5. [S76] 1820 U.S. Federal Census (Population Schedule), Loudoun County, Virginia, Leesburg Township, Loudoun County, Virginia, p.
-135, line 6, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc.,2002), image 14 of 14, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
+135, line 6, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc., 2002), image 14 of 14, subscription database, (Digital scan of original records in the National Archives, Washington, DC).

 6. [S77] 1830 U.S. Federal Census (Population Schedule), Loudoun County, Virginia, p.
-24, line 8, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc.,2002), image 21 of 194, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
+24, line 8, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc., 2002), image 21 of 194, subscription database, (Digital scan of original records in the National Archives, Washington, DC).

 7. [S78] 1840 U.S. Federal Census (Population Schedule), Loudoun County, Virginia, p.
-143, line 2, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc.,2002), image 14 of 187, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
+143, line 2, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc., 2002), image 14 of 187, subscription database, (Digital scan of original records in the National Archives, Washington, DC).

 James Richardson